GarlicRot/GarlicBreeder/README.md

 3. Launch Minecraft with **RusherHacks** installed.
 4. Enable the **AutoBreed Module** and/or **AutoBreeder HUD Element**

+## 📜 Changelog

+Stay updated with all changes and improvements by checking the [CHANGELOG.md](CHANGELOG.md) file.
+Each release documents the added features, bug fixes, and other updates to the plugin.

 ## 🐛 Reporting Issues

 If you encounter bugs or have feature requests, please use the appropriate [issue templates](https://github.com/GarlicRot/GarlicBreeder/issues/new/choose) provided in the repository: